 In addition to our direct sales force, we rely on our channel partners to sell our Platform.
 A substantial amount of sales of our Platform flows through our channel partners and we expect this to continue for the foreseeable future.
-ZeroFox derived approximately 16% of its revenue during the period August 4, 2022, to January 31, 2023. from subscriptions through channel partners.
+ZeroFox derived approximately 16% of its revenue for the Successor Period from subscriptions through channel partners.
 The loss of a substantial number of our channel partners or the failure to recruit additional channel partners, could adversely affect our operating results.
 Our ability to increase revenue will depend in part on our success in maintaining successful relationships with our channel partners and in training our channel partners to independently sell and deploy our Platform.
 If we fail to effectively manage our existing sales channels, or if our channel partners are unsuccessful in fulfilling the orders for our solutions, or if we are unable to enter into arrangements with, and retain a sufficient number of, high quality channel partners in each of the regions in which we sell products and solutions and keep them motivated to sell our products and solutions, our ability to sell our products and solutions and results of operations will be harmed.